qcf-568/MIML/models for IML/Readme.md

    Fix: replace the original evaluation.py in [your conda path]/lib/python3.xx/site-packages/mmcv/runner/hooks/evaluation.py with the evaluation.py in the dir.

    For example, run the command "cp evaluation.py /media/data2/chenfan/anaconda3/lib/python3.12/site-packages/mmcv/runner/hooks/evaluation.py"

+**3. Bug: KeyError: 'ann_info' during evaluation.**

+   Fix: modify the pipeline for the test dataset from possible "tamper_comp" into "test_pipeline", as the "Please Note" section above.
+The "tamper_comp" pipeline is only for training set and the "test_pipeline" is only for evaluation set.

 ---